Compositional Generalisation with Structured Reordering and Fertility Layers: Background

 can be intractable to compute because $\mathcal{Z}$ often has exponential size in $\textbf{x}$.
-In some important cases however we can make it tractable by using \textit{structured attention} \citep{structured-att} which `pushes' the expectation inside the model:
+In some important cases however we can formulate a similar but tractable model by using \textit{structured attention} \citep{structured-att} which `pushes' the expectation inside the model: